 All sessions are 45 minutes.
 You are welcome to drop in without making an appointment, however our Center does get busy and a tutorial may not always be available.
-To reserve a session in advance please use our online scheduler, which will allow you to choose the most convenient time and location, as well as decide whether to consult with a Writing Tutor who has particular expertise in your field.
+To reserve a session in advance please use our online scheduler, which will allow you to choose the most convenient time, as well as decide whether to consult with a Writing Tutor who has particular expertise in your field.
 Writers who are more than ten minutes late to their scheduled session will lose their appointment if there are other writers waiting to work with a tutor.
 Please make every attempt to be on time.

 We ask that no undergraduate writer make more than 3 appointments per week, and only one per day.
 We cannot tutor take-home exams unless the instructor clearly states in writing – on the syllabus or exam — that students may consult peers.
 Writers coming from FYE courses are expected to make appointments in advance, and to come in pairs.
 This year, the Writing Center implemented a new policy requiring graduate students to meet with a Graduate Assistant to assess the writing project they want to work on at the Writing Center.
 For more information on this policy, please click here .